spf13/viper/README.md

 value when the BindEnv is called.

-AutomaticEnv is intended to be a convience helper.
+AutomaticEnv is intended to be a convenience helper.
 It will look for all keys that have been set (via defaults, config file, flag, or remote key value) and call BindEnv on that key.
 It does not simply import all ENV variables.
 Because of this behavior it’s